kanehara/patdoc/README.md

     * Store medical records in Mongo with GridFS or on remote server
 * Features
     * Notifications for doctors and patients for new appointments
-    * Feature to schedule another appointment with past doctor
+    * Scheduling another appointment with past doctor
+    * Un-cancel appointments
     * Editing personal info
     * Better appointment sorting